Snowflake-Labs/schemachange/README.md

 --create-change-history-table | Create the change history table if it does not exist.
 The default is 'False'.
 -ac, --autocommit | Enable autocommit feature for DML commands.
 The default is 'False'.
 -v, --verbose | Display verbose debugging details during execution.
 The default is 'False'.
+-af, --always-first | Enable to execute Always First scripts.
+These will be executed before all other script types.
+The default is 'False'.
 --dry-run | Run schemachange in dry run mode.
 The default is 'False'.
 --query-tag | A string to include in the QUERY_TAG that is attached to every SQL statement executed.
 --oauth-config | Define values for the variables to Make Oauth Token requests  (e.g. {"token-provider-url": "https//...", "token-request-payload": {"client_id": "GUID_xyz",...},... })'